ArmanTheParman/ParmanodL/README.md

     /bin/bash -c "$(curl -fsSL https://parmanode.com/get_parmanodl_installer)"

 This will place an installer on your desktop.
-Double click it.
+Double click it (to see the code, simply paste the url portion of the line above into a browser or curl).

 The installer will work on a Mac or Linux.
 In summary, it builds a Parmanode OS image file, then it writes it to a microSD card for use in a Pi4.
 The Pi can be accessed by